theCampel/leocamacho-private-notes/content/Cookie Policy.md

 #### Cross-Site Request Forgery (CSRF):
 - When a malicious website (`evil.com`) tricks the user's browser into making a request to a trusted one where the user is already authenticated (`bank.com`).
 - Remember cookies have a `domain` flag.
 If the user is already authenticated on `bank.com`, any request the browser makes to `bank.com` will include any relevant cookies.
 - The servers at `bank.com` will assume the request is legitimate, and treat it as such.
+(They'd have no reason not to.)
 - Soooo if our `evil.com` can manage to make a request to `bank.com` from the victim's browser, then boom.
 ##### How to prevent?
 - ***CSRF Tokens:*** Each user session has unique token.
 The server validates it's legitimate.